Protect-Democracy/ranked-choice-scorer/docs/README.md

 ## Usage

-The command line tool has three options available:
+The command line tool has four parameters available:

-1. `--googleid`: The Google Sheet ID of the spreadsheet you want to process
+1. `--googleid`: The Google Sheet ID of the spreadsheet you want to process (required)
-2. `--questions`: The exact text string of the questions you want to process (supports multiple space-separated strings)
+2. `--questions`: The exact text string of the questions you want to process (required; supports multiple space-separated strings)
-3. `--chart`: A flag to include Sankey diagrams of the results
+3. `--chart`: A flag to include Sankey diagrams of the results (optional)
+4. `--verbose`: A flag to include detailed output about vote allocation for each round

 ## Getting help